-The cheaper an acre of land is the more land I can buy.
-Of course, the natural resources and the topography of the land is a determining factor, but all things being equal, the larger the piece of land the better.
+The cheaper an acre of land is, the more land I can buy.
+Of course, the natural resources and the land’s topography are determining factors, but all things being equal, the larger the piece of land, the better.

 The budget is limited, and the less I spend on land, the quicker I can develop the property.

-I'm not sure I want to eliminate any state permanently from the list right now.
-But let's face it, owning a title to the land is one of the first actual steps I need to take.
+I’m not sure I want to permanently eliminate any state from the list.
+But let’s face it, owning a title to the land is one of the first steps I need to take.